 - Anvilicious: The Stay in the Kitchen attitude of Rita's husband and family is hammered in very hard in the first act.

-- Crowning Music of Awesome: Probably the most enduring aspect of the film.
+- Awesome Music: Probably the most enduring aspect of the film.

 - Hilarious in Hindsight: